 Knee replacement surgery (knee arthroplasty) is surgery to replace all or some of your knee joint.
-Your surgeon will replace damaged cartilage and bone with a prosthetic joint.
+Your surgeon will replace damaged cartilage and bone with prosthetic implants.
 It can take up to a year to recover fully after a knee replacement, but you’ll be able to resume some of your usual activities gradually as you heal.

 Advertisement